Property Nature Trail

 Point 2: White Pine – The White Pine is the largest (and once the most valuable) evergreen in the Northeast.
 During the colonial period these trees were prized for lumber and making ship masts.
 In our region, White Pine are being ravaged by the Pine Bark Beetle which is responsible for many of the declining and dead White Pine in our area.

 Point 3: Black Birch – Note the similarity of the bark to the commonly known white birch.
-This tree, at a glance, is often mistaken for the wild black cherry tree.
+This tree is often mistaken for the wild black cherry tree.
 The sap of this tree can be tapped like sugar maple and used to make birch beer.
 The bark and wood of these young trees was once used to obtain oil of wintergreen for flavoring candy and medicines.

-Point 4: Stream – This stream is one of two that drain Jewell Hollow into Pass Run which drains into the Shenandoah River; which feeds the Potomac; and, eventually, the Chesapeake Bay.
-This stream represents the early phases of a critical watershed that feeds an immense amount of clear, clean water into our watershed upon which millions of Americans depend for food and water.
+Point 4: Stream – This stream is one of two that drain Jewell Hollow into Pass Run which drains into the Hawksbill Stream… the Shenandoah River… which feeds the Potomac… and eventually, the Chesapeake Bay.
+This stream represents the early phases of a critical watershed that feeds an immense amount of clear, clean water into our watershed upon which millions of Americans in the mid-Atlantic metropolis region depend for food and water.
 If the stream seems calm and harmless, don’t be fooled.
 After large rain events, this stream becomes a loud torrent of white water which frequently floods and makes the road impassable.

-Point 6: Hemlock Trees – This point sits beside a young Hemlock Tree.
+Point 5: Eastern Hemlock Trees – This point sits beside a young Hemlock Tree.
 Across the stream from this point is one of the few giant Eastern Hemlocks remaining on the property (next to the tall White Pine).
 Just several decades ago these evergreen trees were prevalent along streams throughout the Shenandoah National Park area and created a dark and mossy majestic woodland environment loved by many.
-Unfortunately, a tiny white wooly aphid has decimated these trees and most are now gone.
+Unfortunately, a tiny white wooly aphid has decimated these trees, and most are now gone.
 We are happy to still have some along the stream; however, if you look closely at the little needles of the Hemlock in front of you the fuzzy white little aphid will likely be evident.
-Such is the cycle of the woodland as other types of trees and plants begin to appear and dominate the landscape.
+Such is the cycle of the woodland as other types of trees and plants begin to appear to fill the voids left by these wonderful evergreens.

-Point 7: Three Kings – When we first began Shadow Mountain Escape, we named these three giant White Pine Trees “The Three Kings”.
+Point 6: Three Kings – When we first began Shadow Mountain Escape, we named these three giant White Pine Trees “The Three Kings”.
 In 2015 one of the Kings died thanks to the Pine Bark Beetle.
 Please do not stand under the dead king.
 We will continue to honor the dead king as long as the trunk stands… and hope that the other two hang in there for a few more decades.
+From this point, continue along the stream to the next point just ahead.

 Point 11: Stone Walls – Here you pass through one of the several lines of old stone walls on the property.
 Despite their simplicity, these lines of loosely laid stones are remarkable.
 Keep in mind that every rock you see in these walls was dug out of the ground by hand and moved and stacked with the help of horse and cart.
 These field walls on our property existed prior to the building of the Sours’ family farm (confirmed by living members of the family).
-What this means is that the walls were put in place in the 1800’s – likely pre-civil war when the opportunity for early pioneers to profit from the natural resources on this mountain was attractive.
+What this means is that the walls were put in place in the late 1700s and 1800s – likely pre-civil war… when the opportunity for early pioneers to profit from the natural resources on this mountain was attractive and lucrative.

 Beginning in the late 1700s, these mountains began to be deforested due to the relentless need for massive timber product, metals, tanning, and agricultural product by the powers of the time.
 The Wildlife was decimated for meat and for the fur trade.
 It is on record from those that lived in this area in the early 1900’s that there were nearly no native deer or large mammals left.
 Consider that earliest pioneers in the Shenandoah Valley reported countless herd of large deer and even Elk and Bison.
 Then later, the natural resources were needed to build a young United States of America.
 By the time the Shenandoah National Park was begun in the early 1930’s, much of the Blue Ridge Mountain range was deforested and very few virgin timber stands remained.
 During this period, many of these walls (which are hidden in the woods now) were laying in open fields.
 These old walls are simply piles of rocks that were moved from the ground areas that were chosen for the cultivation of crops – corn, beans, wheat to name a few.
 The walls were laid out strategically to delineate livestock areas from crops and to establish boundaries.